DJ Pari: Life

-DJ Pari's musical productions include I am what I am, the 2006 album by Marva Whitney, and her singles "I am what I am" and "Soulsisters (of the world unite)" as well as Mama Feelgood by Lyn Collins and Live in Paris by Gwen McCrae.
-Pari has also worked with Japanese Funk outfit Osaka Monaurail, co-writing for and co-producing several of the group's albums.
+As a producer, DJ Pari signs responsible for I am what I am, the 2006 album by Marva Whitney, and her singles "I am what I am" and "Soulsisters (of the world unite)" as well as Mama Feelgood by Lyn Collins and Live in Paris by Gwen McCrae.
+Pari has also worked with the Japanese funk group Osaka Monaurail, co-writing for and co-producing several albums.

 Since his move to Richmond, Virginia in 2007, DJ Pari has collaborated with funk pioneer Sir Joe Quarterman and Chicago soul legend Leroy Hutson, managing the singer's 2010 European tour.
-That same year, he assumed management duties for The Impressions of Curtis Mayfield fame, producing several tours in the United States, Europe and Japan for the group.
+Around the same time he assumed management duties for The Impressions of Curtis Mayfield fame, producing several tours in the United States, Europe and Japan for the group.
 In July 2012, he DJed with the Impressions at the Curtis Mayfield 70th Birthday Tribute at Lincoln Center in New York, a show that also featured Mavis Staples, William Bell, the Roots and other soul legends.
 DJ Pari also introduced the Impressions to Binky Griptite, guitarist and MC of Sharon Jones & The Dap-Kings, a relationship that produced the group's first single in more than 30 years.
 In 2016, he arranged a meeting of the Impressions with President Barack Obama at the White House.

 In Richmond, DJ Pari was the co-host of the Soulpower party series and of the weekly radio show Midnight Soulstice on WRIR-LP.

 In 2013, the film documentary Power of Soul, produced by DJ Pari, screened at the Cannes Film Festival and at several festivals and theaters in Germany.
-The documentary features original footage and Pari's interviews with artists like James Brown, Bobby Byrd, Vicki Anderson, Marva Whitney, The Pharcyde, Kurtis Blow, George McCrae and many others.
+The documentary features original footage and Pari's interviews with artists like James Brown, Bobby Byrd, Vicki Anderson, Marva Whitney, The Pharcyde, Kurtis Blow, George McCrae among others.

-In 2017, Marva Whitney's "I am what I am," co-written and produced by DJ Pari, was licensed by Ford for the TV commercial promoting the 2017 Ford Explorer titled "For Those With Their Own Path."
-That same year, DJ Pari co-produced the album Tribute to my Soul Sisters by former James Brown backing vocalist Martha High with Osaka Monaurail.
+In 2017, Marva Whitney's "I am what I am," co-written and produced by DJ Pari, was licensed by Ford for the TV commercial promoting the 2017 Ford Explorer titled "For Those With Their Own Path".
+Also in 2017, DJ Pari co-produced the album Tribute to my Soul Sisters by former James Brown backing vocalist Martha High with Osaka Monaurail.

-DJ Pari is currently working as a music journalist, under his real name, and editor in Richmond.
+DJ Pari is currently working as a journalist, under his real name, and editor in Richmond.